adasomg/the-missing-clojure-intro/README.md

  ["to" 3]
  ["of" 4]
  ["How" 4]
+ ["the" 5])
- ["the" 5]) ; yay this is what we wanted all along, we could improve our tokenize to exclude some of these common english filler words but let's ignore that, this is good enough
+ ;; yay this is what we wanted all along,
+ ;; we could improve our tokenize to exclude words like the, a, of...
+ ;; but we'll leave this as an exercise for the reader

 ```